Super Nasal-Oral Ratiometry System

 Yes.
 SNORS is used by speech and language professionals and researchers to obtain objective nasal-oral airflow measurements in speakers with velopharyngeal insufficiency (VPI).
 Aerodynamic nasalance provides a quantitative measure of velopharyngeal closure, and SNORS supports both real-time measurement and off-line analysis of recorded speech samples.

 Pressure-flow systems such as the Aerophone measure both intraoral air pressure and nasal airflow, allowing calculation of velopharyngeal orifice area.
 SNORS measures nasal and oral airflow simultaneously without intraoral pressure measurement, calculating aerodynamic nasalance as the ratio of nasal to total airflow.
 SNORS does not calculate velopharyngeal orifice area.
 However its portable, USB-powered design and significantly lower cost make it accessible in settings where laboratory pressure-flow systems are not practical.
-SNORS and pressure-flow systems are complementary instruments addressing different aspects of aerodynamic assessment.
+SNORS and pressure-flow systems are complementary instruments addressing different aspects of aerodynamic measurement.

 Yes.
 SNORS has been used in peer-reviewed research and published studies investigating velopharyngeal function, nasal-oral airflow, and hypernasality.
 The instrument is described in peer-reviewed literature, including Sharp, Kelly, Main and Manley (1999), Medical Engineering & Physics, 21(9), 661–671.
 When citing SNORS in publications, please reference it as: